jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

 ## Process Steps:

+Let's think through this step-by-step to ensure a thorough analysis and plan.

 1.  **Deep Dive into Story Requirements:**
     *   Analyze the User Story definition received in the task message: acceptance criteria, goals, constraints, referenced designs, etc.
     *   Clarify any ambiguities; if necessary, state assumptions made.